 This is not a rigid parser tied to a single language.
 Instead, Telescopo uses heuristics that adapt to the file's contents, providing useful navigation landmarks even in unfamiliar codebases.
 Whether you're reading a 2,000-line Swift file or a dense Python module, the chapter panel gives you an at-a-glance outline of the file's structure.

-Related: Top Code Viewer for Mac: Dynamic Syntax Highlighting for 70+ Languages — automatic chapters pair perfectly with syntax highlighting for navigating large codebases.
+Related: Code Viewer for Mac with Syntax Highlighting.
+Navigator pairs with syntax highlighting for navigating large codebases.

 Frequently Asked Questions